IBM/watson-discovery-news-alerting/README.md

 * Positive or negative product sentiment
 * Stock prices

-The journey highlights the steps required to build a front-end management interface to search Watson News and a back-end service which periodically sends alerts out related to customizable queries.
+The Code Pattern highlights the steps required to build a front-end management interface to search Watson News and a back-end service which periodically sends alerts out related to customizable queries.

 ![](doc/source/images/architecture.png)